 In 1969, the Calgary Housing Authority began requesting sod for its projects.
 Always looking for new markets, Bert’s son Bill Sr. and daughter-in-law Gail purchased 155 acres of Native pastureland in Red Deer, choosing this location due to it’s good soil conditions and higher than average rainfall.
 While Bill Sr. completed the construction of Maple Ridge and Silversprings Golf Courses, Bert managed the farm and moved towards producing a registered nursery grown turf.

-After extensive research, a blend of 85% Blue Grass and 15% Fescue was decided upon.
-By 1976 the entire property was in production with Blue Grass sod.
+After extensive research, a blend of 80% Blue Grass and 20% Fescue was decided upon.
+By 1976 the entire property was in production with Premium Blue Grass sod.
 Although the cultivars have changed over the years with the introduction of dwarf Blue Grasses and hardier varieties, the original mixture has become the standard that most quality turf is measured against.
-Today, Blue Grass Ltd. is much more than a family run business with more than 150 employees in Calgary and 80 in Red Deer during peak times.
+Today, Blue Grass is much more than a family run business with more than 150 employees in Calgary and 80 in Red Deer during peak times.
 We’ve grown to two locations, one in Calgary and the other in Red Deer with multiple sod depots throughout Alberta.

 Bill’s sons have now taken over the reins from their parents, with Bruce overseeing the production of the sod in Red Deer and Bill Jr. managing the distribution outlet in Calgary.

-To date, over 2000 acres of sod are in production and over 135 million square feet of sod have been cultivated and shipped to markets as far East as Regina, Sask.
-West to Fairmont, B.C. and North to Yellowknife, N.W.T.
-However, Calgary remains the largest consumer with over 1 million square yards of sod per year shipped in.
-If it’s green in Calgary there’s a good chance that it’s Blue Grass Sod.
-Due to good farming practices part of the original 155 acres is still in production today, 34 years later.
+To date, over 2000 acres of sod are in production and over 135 million square feet of sod have been cultivated and shipped to markets as far east as Regina, Sask.
+West to Cranbrook, B.C. and North to Yellowknife, N.W.T.
+However, Calgary remains the largest consumer with over 15 million square feet of sod per year shipped in.
+If it’s green in Calgary or Red Deer there’s a good chance that it’s Blue Grass Sod.
+Due to good farming practices part of the original 155 acres is still in production today, 41 years later.

 In 1980 the farm made a major investment and purchased a Princeton Automatic Harvester.
 For Bill Sr. and his sons, now working on the farm, this seemed like the ultimate – no more manual labour.
 However it proved to be an expensive lemon being broken down more often than it worked, (this technology needed more time).
 The machine was quickly replaced with a Brouer Harvester, not as automated but still a vast improvement on the old Ryan with the sod being cut, rolled and conveyed to where it was manually stacked on pallets all in one process.
 The Brouer’s served the company well and were used up until 1997.

 Starting in the early 80’s sod began to be used extensively on large commercial projects leading to the creation of big roll harvesters and installers able to dramatically reduce labour costs when installing the sod.
-Blue Grass Ltd. replaced its Brouers with the new Bucyrus harvestors.
+Blue Grass replaced its Brouers with the new Bucyrus harvestors.
 These machines can cut big rolls and twice the amount of small rolls dramatically increasing production and decreasing costs for large sod jobs.
-With big roll machinery 40 square yards is cut at one time compared to the standard 1 sq. yd.
-Now 4 people and an installer can easily lay upwards of 6,000 yards per day.
-The future holds more advancement for turf equipment and Blue Grass Ltd. will continue to be a leader in this field.
+With big roll machinery 360 square feet is cut at one time compared to the standard 10 square foot roll.
+Now 4 people and an installer can easily lay upwards of 50,000+ square feet per day.
+The future holds more advancement for turf equipment and Blue Grass will continue to be a leader in this field.
 On the future wish list, possibly another automatic harvestor, which have come a long way since its predecessor was trialed in 1980.

 Bill, Bruce & Gail McEwen